 If your case is won, the amount of compensation you receive in a settlement or jury verdict will depend on a few different factors.
-These include your medical expenses, lost wages, level of pain and suffering, future treatment costs, property damage, insurance coverage, and more.
+These include your medical expenses, lost wages, level of pain and suffering, future treatment costs, property damage, and more.

-• What will my legal fees and costs be?
+• What will my legal fees be?

 Bisnar Chase offers a No Win, No Fee guarantee.
-This means that the initial costs required to win your case are advanced by the law firm and you will usually not have to pay anything if your claim is not successful.
+This means that the initial costs required to win your case are advanced by the law firm and you do not have to pay anything if your claim is not successful.
+If your case is won, a pre-agreed percentage will go to your lawyer to cover their costs.